Hyun-Song Shin

-Hyun Song Shin (born 1959) is a South Korean economic theorist and financial economist who focuses on global games.
-He has been the Economic Adviser and Head of Research of the Bank for International Settlements (BIS) since May 1, 2014.
+Shin Hyun-song (born 9 August 1959) is a South Korean economic theorist and financial economist who focuses on global games, currently serving as the 28th Governor of the Bank of Korea since April 21, 2026.

-Previously, he was the Hughes-Rogers Professor of Economics at Princeton University since 2006, though he took a leave in December 2009 to advise South Korean President Lee Myung-bak on the international economy as well as help set the agenda for the G-20 Seoul summit in November 2010.
+Previously, Shin was the Hughes-Rogers Professor of Economics at Princeton University since 2006, though he took a leave in December 2009 to advise South Korean President Lee Myung-bak on the international economy as well as help set the agenda for the G-20 Seoul summit in November 2010.
+Shin was the Economic Adviser and Head of Research of the Bank for International Settlements (BIS) from May 1, 2014 to March 2026.

-Education and career
+Education and early career

-Shin obtained a B.A. in philosophy, politics and economics at Oxford University (Magdalen College) in 1985, an MPhil in economics from Oxford's Nuffield College in 1987, and a DPhil in economics from Oxford's Nuffield College in 1988.
+Shin obtained a BA (1985) in philosophy, politics and economics at Magdalen College, Oxford, and an MPhil (1987) and DPhil in economics from Nuffield College, Oxford.
 Shin became a research fellow in 1988 and tutorial fellow in 1990 at Magdalen College, Oxford.

 In 1994 he moved to the University of Southampton, where he became a professor of economics.
 He moved back to Oxford in 1996 as a university lecturer in economics and faculty fellow in economics at Nuffield College.
 In 2000 he became a professor of finance at the London School of Economics.
 In 2006 he moved to Princeton University.

 In addition to his academic positions, Shin served as an advisor to Bank of England (2000–2005) and is a member of the Financial Advisory Roundtable at the Federal Reserve Bank of New York and a panel member of the U.S. Monetary Policy Forum since 2007.
 He is a research fellow of the Centre for Economic Policy Research since 1998.
 Shin was the chairman of the editorial board of the Review of Economic Studies from 1999 to 2003.
 He collaborated with Isabel Schnabel, comparing the Bankruptcy of Lehman Brothers with the bankruptcy of Leendert Pieter de Neufville in 1763.

-Shin was elected a Fellow of the Econometric Society and of the European Economic Association in 2004, and a Fellow of the British Academy in 2005.
+Shin was elected a Fellow of the Econometric Society elected in 2004 and of the European Economic Association in 2004.
+He was also elected a Fellow of the British Academy in 2005.
 He was awarded the R. K. Cho Economics Prize in 2009.

 In December 2009, Shin was named chief advisor to President Lee Myung-bak on international finance.
 He played a major role in formulating South Korea's macroprudential policy and helped develop the agenda for the G-20 during Korea's presidency, which culminated in the 2010 G-20 Seoul summit on November 11–12, 2010.